Rep. Gaetz says no charges for him in sex trafficking case

 “The Department of Justice has confirmed to Congressman Gaetz’s attorneys that their investigation has concluded and that he will not be charged with any crimes,” the statement said.

+The department did not immediately response to a request for comment.
+The development was first reported by CNN.

 While he is a relatively junior member of Congress, Gaetz has gained national attention through his frequent cable news appearances in recent years in which he offered an unvarnished defense of Trump.
-The decision not to charge Gaetz removes a shadow that had threatened his political career.
+But few Republicans had rushed to support him as the investigation unfolded and shadowed his career, and some treated him like a pariah.

+Just last month, Gaetz again ran afoul of his fellow Republicans, when he was among a group of hard-right conservatives who opposed GOP leader Kevin McCarthy’s bid for the House speakership and who forced McCarthy to a record 15 ballots.
+At one point, Alabama Rep. Mike Rogers, a Republican ally of McCarthy, angrily confronted Gaetz on the House floor, telling Gaetz that he would regret his decision.
+Lawmakers yelled in disbelief as Rogers was held back by a colleague.
+McCarthy eventually prevailed in the speaker’s race.

-Federal prosecutors were investigating whether Gaetz and political ally Joel Greenberg paid underage girls and escorts or offered them gifts in exchange for sex, according to two people familiar with the case who spoke on condition of anonymity during the ongoing investigation.
+Federal prosecutors were investigating whether Gaetz and onetime political ally Joel Greenberg paid underage girls and escorts or offered them gifts in exchange for sex, according to two people familiar with the case who were not authorized to public discuss the investigation and spoke on condition of anonymity.

+Greenberg, a fellow Republican who served as the tax collector in Florida’s Seminole County, admitted as part of a plea deal with prosecutors that he paid women and an underage girl to have sex with him and other men.
+The men were not identified in court documents when he pleaded guilty.

+Greenberg was sentenced in late 2022 to 11 years in federal prison for a variety of crimes.